Understanding the Diplomatic Clause In Rental Agreement

 Usually, there is also an additional clause that comes along with the diplomatic clause, and it is called the reimbursement clause.
 It makes the tenant liable to reimburse the landlord of the agent fees on a pro-rata basis.
 However, you can always try to negotiate and reach a mutual consensus in the best interest of both parties involved.

-Move-in/Move-out Cleaning and Organisation by Sendhelper
+Move-in/Move-out and End of Tenancy Cleaning Service by Sendhelper

 Sendhelper is your perfect home service partner to rely on as a tenant or a landlord in Singapore.
 We offer a range of services to keep your apartment clean and organised.
 Specialist deep cleaning services are available before a tenant moves in or out.
 These services include heavy degreasing and steam cleaning of kitchen floor, mattress steam cleaning, oven and fridge cleaning, polishing parquet floor, removal of stubborn stains etc. Download the Sendhelper app to book for deep cleaning services.